wanelo/wanelo.github.io/_posts/2014-04-10-romeo-is-bleeding.md

 ---
 layout: default
-title: Romeo is Bleeding (CVE-2014-0160)
+title: Romeo is Bleeding
 ---

 This week was arguably one of the worst weeks to work in systems operations in the history of the Internet.
-The revelation of what has been called [Heartbleed](http://heartbleed.com), a bug in OpenSSL that allows attackers to read memory from vulnerable servers (and potentially retrieve memory from vulnerable clients) has had many administrators scrambling.
+The revelation of what has been called [Heartbleed (CVE-2014-0160)](http://heartbleed.com), a bug in OpenSSL that allows attackers to read memory from vulnerable servers (and potentially retrieve memory from vulnerable clients) has had many administrators scrambling.
 This bug makes it trivial